310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 So c’mon, don’t make that face.
 Don’t talk about yourself that way.
 Be more proud of yourself~ This is something worth boasting about.

 … Anzu?
-Uh?!
-Are you crying for real now?!
+Uh!?
+Are you crying for real now!?

 H-Hold on, I’ll climb down right now!
 Just gimme a sec—Woah--!!